datMaffin/homebridge-tesla-powerwall/README.md

   is not explicitly listed)

 * `pollingInterval` or `historyInterval` in milliseconds
-* `lowBattery`: Percentage from which the charge is considered critical/low
+* `lowBattery`: Percentage when the charge is considered critical/low
 * `additionalServices`: Services additional to the basic switch with the battery status.
   - *`...Switch`*: Adds a switch that represents the current state.
 (Useful for